 University of Miami Faces Malpractice Lawsuit Over Physicians’ Negligence

 In order to take advantage of NICA, however, the medical provider must normally provide notice to parents that it is a participant in the plan.
-And in cases where multiple medical provider are involved, each individual physician or hospital must provide notice.
+And in cases where multiple medical providers are involved, each individual physician or hospital must provide notice.
 Any health care provider who fails to give this notice is deemed to have waived their immunity from malpractice lawsuits under NICA.

 For example, the Florida Supreme Court declined to review a lower court’s decision regarding a hospital’s immunity from lawsuit under NICA.
 The victim in this case was a child born at a Miami hospital with serious brain injuries “caused by oxygen deprivation during the course of labor and delivery.”
 The parents sued both the hospital’s owner and the University of Miami, which employed the two physicians who oversaw the child’s delivery.